 While many students have been planning and preparing for college applications the fall semester of their senior year, the current Distant Learning platform being used at Prospect because of the Covid-19 pandemic has altered traditional expectations and benchmarks.
-Please continue to be proactive in understanding your post-Prospect planning by reading our newsletter, joining our Class of 2020 & 2021 Google Classrooms, connecting with your school counselor, and asking Ms. Bencomo questions important to you.
+Please continue to be proactive in understanding your post-Prospect planning by reading our newsletter, joining our Class of 2021 Google Classroom (Class of 2022 coming soon!), connecting with your school counselor, and asking Ms. Bencomo questions important to you.
 Following are more resources and information:

 A note about Pass/No Pass grading: Many of you have expressed disappointment at not receiving a letter grade for this semester.
 Please continue to work hard.
 These classes are preparing you for next year's classes and you want to set yourself up for continued success.
 As far as your college applications go, you will be able to make use of the "Additional Comments" section of your applications and possibly write about this in an essay or Personal Insight Question.
 Colleges across the states and internationally will be curious about your Covid-19 experience.
 How have you contributed positively to your community, how have you managed adversity, are there commitments you've have to be creative about maintaining, what initiatives have you taken during this time?
 This is going to be different for everyone.